The Mathematics Hidden in a Sheet of Paper

-The international standard for paper sizes is given by ISO 216 and includes two basic series.
-Series A includes formats A0-A10 and series B includes formats B0-B10.
-This standard is based on the original DIN 476 standard, which was used in Germany since 1922.
-It was created by the German mathematician and physicist Walter Porstmann.
+The international standard for paper sizes is defined by ISO 216 and includes two main series.
+Series A includes formats A0 to A10, while series B includes formats B0 to B10.
+This standard is based on the original DIN 476 norm, which has been in use since 1922 in Germany.
+It was developed by the German mathematician and physicist Walter Porstmann.

 1. All formats are similar rectangles.

-2. The smaller format is created by halving the larger one, i.e. dividing it into two mutually axially symmetrical rectangles.1
+2. A smaller format is created from a larger one by halving it, i.e. dividing it into two mutually symmetric rectangles.1

-These properties are not chosen at random.
-They have both aesthetic significance and practical uses.
-For example, each sheet of paper in a given system can be made from the largest piece by simply cutting it, and no waste is created.
+These properties are not arbitrary.
+They have both aesthetic value and practical applications.
+For example, each sheet of paper in the system can be produced from the largest sheet simply by cutting, without generating any waste.

 Exercise 1.
-Determine the similarity coefficient (reduction) of two consecutive paper formats and also determine the ratio of adjacent sides that each of the formats must adhere to.
+Determine the similarity ratio (reduction factor) between two consecutive paper formats, and also find the ratio of adjacent sides that each format must satisfy.

 Figure 1.
 Notation of side lengths for Exercise 1

 Exercise 2.
-Calculate the dimensions of the largest A0 format if you know that its side lengths are integers in mm and its area is as close as possible to one square meter.
+Calculate the dimensions of the largest A0 paper format, assuming that the lengths of its sides are integers in millimetres and its area is as close as possible to one square metre.

 Exercise 3.
-The series of formats B, in addition to the common properties valid for both series A and B, also has the property that the length of the shorter side of the largest format B0 is equal to one meter.
-Show that if format A0 has an area of exactly one square meter and if we assume non-integer dimensions for all formats, then for every non-negative integer \(n\) the following relation holds \[ S(\mathrm{B}(n+1))=\sqrt{S(\mathrm{A}(n)) \cdot S(\mathrm{A}(n+1))}, \] i.e. the area of format \(\mathrm{B}(n+1)\) is the geometric mean of the areas of formats \(\mathrm{A}(n)\) and \(\mathrm{A}(n+1)\).
+In addition to the properties shared with series A, series B also has the property that the shorter side of the largest format B0 measures exactly one metre.
+Show that if we assume that format A0 has an area of exactly one square metre, and we allow all formats to have non-integer dimensions, then for every non-negative integer \(n\), the following holds: \[ S(\mathrm{B}(n+1))=\sqrt{S(\mathrm{A}(n)) \cdot S(\mathrm{A}(n+1))}, \] i.e. the area of format \(\mathrm{B}(n+1)\) is the geometric mean of the areas of formats \(\mathrm{A}(n)\) and \(\mathrm{A}(n+1)\).

-You may have wondered how many times you can fold an A4 sheet of paper in half, and you may have even tried it yourself.
-But you probably didn’t think that a mathematician could answer this question without having to fold the paper at all.
+You may have once wondered how many times a sheet of A4 paper can be folded in half—and maybe you even tried it yourself.
+But what probably didn’t occur to you is that a mathematician can answer this question without ever folding the paper.

-Let’s imagine the following simple model of folding paper.
+Let us consider the following simple model of paper folding.

 Figure 2.
 Paper folding model

-When folding paper in half, we always use up some of the paper to create the fold.
-We can model its shape as half a circle, the radius of which is equal to the thickness of the paper.
-In addition, we can also notice that the paper becomes layered when folded.
-At the beginning, we have only one layer, after the first fold, two layers, after the second fold, four layers, etc. In the following tasks, we will work with this model.
+Each time the paper is folded in half, part of it is used to create the fold.
+We can model the shape of the fold as a semicircle whose radius equals the thickness of the paper.
+We can also observe that paper stacks up with each fold: we start with a single layer, after the first fold we have two layers, after the second fold four layers, and so on.
+In the following problems, we will work with this model.

-According to the results of the previous problem, it can be seen that there must be a limit to the paper folding.
-One way to know this limit is by examining how much paper is actually lost in the folding process.
+These results show that there must be some limit to how many times a sheet of paper can be folded.
+One way to understand this limit is by examining how much paper is actually consumed by the fold itself during each step.

 Exercise 5.
-How much paper is “lost” in the folding process?
+How much paper is “lost” during folding?

-For your interest, the first person to derive the equation for Exercise 5 was Britney Gallivan, a high school student from California.
-She currently holds the Guinness World Record for folding a piece of paper in half the most number of times.
-She has folded the paper twelve times in total.
-However, she could not use normal A4 paper to achieve this.
-Instead, she used \(1\,219\) metres of toilet paper.
-She also used a different folding technique, alternating the directions.
+As a curiosity, let us add that the first person to derive the equation from Exercise 5 was a high school student, Britney Gallivan from California.
+She is currently the Guinness World Record holder for the most times a piece of paper has been folded in half.
+She managed to fold paper twelve times.
+However, she couldn’t use standard A4 paper to achieve this—she used toilet paper with a length of \(1{.}219\) metres.
+Moreover, she employed a different folding technique, alternating the folding directions.

 Literature